 Acid rain can be very harmful to the environment.
 It can kill fish by lowering the pH of lakes and rivers.
 It can harm trees and plants by burning their leaves and depriving them of nutrients.
 In addition, it can weather away stone buildings and monuments.
 But why is it more of a problem in some places than others?

 To answer this question, let’s first look at how rain becomes acidic.
-Carbon dioxide, CO2, is a gas found naturally in the air.
+Carbon dioxide (CO2) is a gas found naturally in the air.
 When CO2 dissolves into rain droplets, it produces a weak acid called carbonic acid, H2CO3.
 This makes rain slightly acidic naturally.
 Rain of pH 5 to 6 is common and does not generally cause any problems.
-When fossil fuels are burned, however, gases such as sulfur dioxide, SO2, are released into the air.
+When fossil fuels are burned, however, gases such as sulfur dioxide (SO2) are released into the air.
 When sulfur dioxide dissolves into rain droplets, sulfuric acid, H2SO4, is formed.
 This rain can be as acidic as pH 4.
+Figure 1 shows the trend of rain pH in the United States in a typical year.
+Notice that the most acidic rain occurs over and downwind of heavily populated and industrialized areas.

 In this experiment, you will